floweredscarf/su25/labs/lab12/index.md

 ### Case: Only Child of a Black Node

-Since a black node corresponds to a 2-node with 1 key, there are two possible places that the new red node could end up, depending on its value:
+Since a black node corresponds to a 2-node with 1 element, there are two possible places that the new red node could end up, depending on its value:

 ![](img/RBtree-2.svg){: style="max-height: 200px;" }